alidcast/rogue.js/README.md

 And that's it!
 With just a few lines of code, you've setup a server-rendered React application.

-To get your application running, we recommend an SSR build tool such as [razzle](https://github.com/jaredpalmer/razzle).
-Check out the [with-razzle](https://github.com/alidcastano/rogue.js/tree/master/examples/with-razzle) example to see how to get started.
+The fastest way to get your application up and running is via [roguejs/cli](#running-via-@roguejs/cli).
+However, you can also run Rogue with other SSR build tools, such as [razzle](https://github.com/jaredpalmer/razzle) (see the [with-razzle](https://github.com/alidcastano/rogue.js/tree/master/examples/with-razzle) example).

-Rogue can also be used with [`react-native-web`](https://github.com/necolas/react-native-web/).
-If you're interested in this, check out the [with-react-native](https://github.com/alidcastano/rogue.js/tree/master/examples/with-react-native) example.
+Rogue can also be used with other frameworks, such as [`react-native-web`](https://github.com/necolas/react-native-web/) (see the [with-react-native](https://github.com/alidcastano/rogue.js/tree/master/examples/with-react-native-web) example.)

 #### `rogue` API